LL08-MathematicalModelling-dowell/100035-DowellScale-Function/README.md

         "template_id": "27289",                                          #Template id for the editor "scale_id": "63e8b4c87f4aa8f650162b7a",                          #Id for the current scale
         "custom_input_groupings": "{'group1': {'t1': 'id', 'i1': 'id'}}" #Groupings of elements related to the scale
-    }
+        "scale_label": "scale_label"                                     #Scale Label Provided by the user }

 ```